SELECTION OF QUESTIONS AND ANSWERS

 — Andrea, Sultanate of Oman

 No, they are not the same.
-Entering into a chi kung state of mind is essential for practicing chi kung.
-But one may not necessary practice chi kung when he is in a chi kung state of mind.
+Entering into a chi kung state of mind is essential for chi flow, or practicing chi kung.
+But one may not necessary have a chi flow or practice chi kung when he is in a chi kung state of mind.

 A chi kung state of mind is a modern term.
 In the past it was known as entering silence, entering Tao or entering Zen.
 In Western terms it is attaining a higher state of consciousness.